Kamran-Afzali/Kamran-Afzali.github.io/_posts/automl.md

 + When training and validation frame is passed - The validation_frame data is split into 50-50 validation and leaderboard.

 + when all three frames are passed - No splits.

+By creating user-friendly machine learning software, H2O AutoML meets the demand for machine learning specialists.
+This AutoML tool aims to provide straightforward and consistent user interfaces for various machine learning algorithms while streamlining machine learning.
+Machine learning models are automatically trained and tuned within a user-specified time frame.
+The lares package has multiple families of functions to help the analyst or data scientist achieve quality robust analysis without the need of much coding.
+One of the most complex but valuable functions we have is h2o_automl, which semi-automatically runs the whole pipeline of a Machine Learning model given a dataset and some customizable parameters.
+AutoML enables you to train high-quality models specific to your needs and accelerate the research and development process.

+Before getting to the code, I recommend checking h2o_automl's full documentation [here](https://docs.h2o.ai/h2o/latest-stable/h2o-r/docs/reference/h2o.automl.html) or within your R session by running ?lares::h2o_automl.
+In it you'll find a brief description of all the parameters you can set into the function to get exactly what you need and control how it behaves.

 ## References